 Mount Ida is a very small city located in the state of Arkansas.
 With a population of 1,005 people and just one neighborhood, Mount Ida is the 198th largest community in Arkansas.

-Mount Ida is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Ida is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mount Ida is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mount Ida who work in office and administrative support (22.07%), sales jobs (10.90%), and healthcare (10.64%).

-As is often the case in a small city, Mount Ida doesn't have a public transportation system that people use for their commute.
+Mount Ida is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mount Ida are slightly less educated than the national average of 21.84% for the average city or town: 14.19% of adults in Mount Ida have a bachelor's degree or advanced degree
+The percentage of adults in Mount Ida with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.19% of adults in Mount Ida have a bachelor's degree or advanced degree.

 The per capita income in Mount Ida in 2022 was $30,994, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,976 for a family of four.
 However, Mount Ida contains both very wealthy and poor people as well.